Arunavburagohain16/Simple-S.market/README.md

 <br />
 Add the cms1 folder <br />
 For XAMPP copy this cms1 folder to htdocs<br />
-For Lampp coy this cms1 folder to var/www/html<br />
+For Lampp copy this cms1 folder to var/www/html<br />
 <br />
 <br />
 simple mini project